google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

       }
     });

-Everytime you refresh [this
+Every time you refresh [this
 demo](https://animation-worklet-article.glitch.me/state.html), you have a 50/50
 chance in which direction the square will spin.
-If the browser was to tear down the worklet and migrate it to a different thread, there would be another `Math.random()` call on creation, which could cause a sudden change of direction.
-To make sure that doesn't happen, we return the animations randomly chosen direction as _state_ and use it in the constructor, if provided.
+If the browser were to tear down the worklet and migrate it to a different thread, there would be another `Math.random()` call on creation, which could cause a sudden change of direction.
+To make sure that doesn't happen, we return the animations randomly-chosen direction as _state_ and use it in the constructor, if provided.

+Note: The `destroy()` lifecycle hook has been replaced by getter method, but this change is not reflected in the spec or Chrome’s implementation just yet.

 ## Hooking into the space-time continuum: ScrollTimeline